rcolyer/runvenv/README.md

 #!/usr/bin/env -S runvenv .venv
 ```

-Then the symlink within the path in `~/bin/script.py` will be executed within the environment setup in the repo directory, executing `repo/.venv/bin/python`.
+Then the symlink within the path in `~/bin/script.py` will be properly executed within the environment setup in the repo directory, executing `repo/.venv/bin/python` to run the script.

 ### Shared multi-use user environments